shsagir/play-area-sync/docs/local-development.md

 There are two primary virtualization approaches for development: [Desktop virtualization](https://en.wikipedia.org/wiki/Desktop_virtualization), for example [VirtualBox](https://www.virtualbox.org/) or [VMware](http://www.vmware.com/) or [container virtualization](https://en.wikipedia.org/wiki/Operating-system-level_virtualization), which means primarily [Docker](http://www.docker.com/) these days.
 There are a lot of fundamental difference between both approaches, but when considering development it boils down to: Desktop virtualization is easier to setup but eats up more resources - container virtualization is harder to setup, but once done easier to use and is very economical in terms of resource usage.

 Many developers today use VirtualBox controlled by [Vagrant](https://www.vagrantup.com/), which helps a lot when setting up reproducible development environments from scratch - or rather from config file.
 Many Laravel developers use [Homestead](https://laravel.com/docs/5.2/homestead), which builds upon Vagrant and simplifies Laravel development even further.

+Have a look at [Docker for Mac](https://docs.docker.com/docker-for-mac/) or [… for Windows](https://docs.docker.com/docker-for-windows/), it's on the rise.

 ### Other solutions